What is Action Reflection Learning?

 On the hand, reflections in action means that you think about what you do while you do it; they are usually encouraged by surprise and by something that baffled you.

-What are the steps in action learning?
+What are the steps of an Action Learning Program?

 - Tacit Knowledge